stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 info.pSignalSemaphores = NativeObject.toArray(signal);
 ```

 Population of the wait semaphores is slightly more complicated because the two components are separate fields, rather than an array of some child structure.
-Note that the table is a linked map to ensure that both fields are iterated in the same order.
+For this reason the table is a linked map to ensure that both fields are iterated in the same order.

 First the array of semaphores is populated: